-- Add relevant phone books.
-Remember that phone books cannot be altered when a campaign is active.
+- Add relevant contact lists.
+Remember that contact lists cannot be altered when a campaign is active.
 If you must add a number mid-campaign, pause the campaign and add the contact manually.
-To send the same message to a different phone book, you can simply duplicate a campaign.
+To send the same message to a different contact list, you can simply duplicate a campaign.

 - Select from a rented or validated number.
 Since you will have a long commitment to the phone number, we recommend validating a number registered with an admin’s or institution’s name.

 - You have the option to set the sender name instead of the number.
 But note that setting the name prevents incoming messages.

 Write the message you want to send and aim for <160 characters.
 If you go over, the broadcast will go as two messages.